jCosta16/Mission_to_Mars_ELT/README.md

 # Mission to Mars
 Web Scraping - Mission to Mars

-For this project I build a web application that scrapes various ([NASA Mars News Site](https://mars.nasa.gov/news/), [JPL Mars Space Images](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) ) websites for data related to the Mission to Mars and displays the information in a single HTML page.
+For this project I build a web application that scrapes various ([NASA Mars News Site](https://mars.nasa.gov/news/), [JPL Mars Space Images](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars), [Mars Weather](https://twitter.com/marswxreport?lang=en)) websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Applied Technologies